networkteam/sentry_client/README.md

 ![Downloads per month](https://img.shields.io/packagist/dm/networkteam/sentry-client?style=plastic)

 TYPO3 logs error messages and exceptions to logfiles and the backend log module.
 This extension sends them to [Sentry](https://sentry.io/), a SaaS/self-hosted application which aggregates them and informs you by mail.
-In Sentry you see a enriched error messages with stacktrace, HTTP headers and submitted request/form data.
+In Sentry you see a error messages with additional information like stacktrace, HTTP headers and submitted request/form data.

 ## Technical decisions